autumn0409/midterm_WeatherNote/README.md

 * Remove all features about post and mood.

-* Remove the feature of searching specific text of todos.
+* Remove the feature of searching the specific text of todos.

 * Modify openweathermap's api to get the weather information by geographic coordinate rather than city name.

 * Modify todo list's client-side api code by using RESTful api to communicate with backend rather than using localStorage.

-* Finish todo list's server-side code, and use mongodb as database rather than postgreSQL.
+* Finish todo list's server-side code, and use mongodb as a database rather than postgreSQL.

 * Finish online deployment.

 ### Additional Features

-* Add [Google Geolocation API](https://developers.google.com/maps/documentation/geolocation/intro) to get current location of the user when user opens the app for the first time.
+* Add [Google Geolocation API](https://developers.google.com/maps/documentation/geolocation/intro) to get current location of the user when the user opens the app for the first time.

-* Add [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/start) to provide geocoding and reverse geocoding of addresses, so that users can search weather by any place name rather than just city name.
+* Add [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/start) to provide geocoding and reverse geocoding of addresses, so that users can search for the weather by any place name rather than just city name.

-* Add the filter(all, active, completed) of todo list.
+* Add the filter(all, active, completed) of the todo list.

 * Add the feature of unaccomplishing a single todo item.